liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/10-using-themes-in-ios-screenlets.markdown

 The initial release of Liferay Screens for iOS includes the following themes for its screenlets:

-- *Default*: The standard theme that is used when you insert any screenlet on your screen.
+- *Default*: Comes standard with a screenlet.
+It's used by a screenlet if no theme name is specified or the named theme can't be found.
-- *Flat7*: A sample full theme made from scratch.
+- *Flat7*: Demonstrates a theme made from scratch.
-- *Westeros*: A custom theme created to customize the UX and appearance of the [Westeros Bank](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/WesterosBank) demo app.
+- *Westeros*: Customizes the behavior and appearance of the [Westeros Bank](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/WesterosBank) demo app.